 In connection with the General Agency Commission and Servicing Agreement, we record commissions and a related payable for amounts paid by the Service Company.
 Interest expense is recorded based upon estimated future payments to the Service Company based upon an imputed interest rate (approximately 9.0%) for each of the periods presented.
 Estimated future payments are evaluated regularly and the imputed interest rate will be adjusted when deemed necessary.
-During the years ended December 31, 2000 and 1999, the Service Company paid \$28,400,000, and \$37,723,000, respectively, to our agents.
-We paid renewal commissions to the Service Company of \$23,198,000, \$20,449,000, and \$7,001,000, respectively, during the years ended December 31, 2001, 2000 and 1999, which were used to reduce the amount due under commission and servicing agreement, and amounts attributable to imputed interest.
+During the years ended December 31, 2002 and 2000, the Service Company paid \$11.8 million and \$28.4 million, respectively, to our agents.
+We paid renewal commissions to the Service Company of \$21.7 million, \$23.2 million, and \$20.5 million during the years ended December 31, 2002, 2001 and 2000, respectively.

-Estimated future payments under the General Agency Commission and Servicing Agreement at December 31, 2001 are as follows (dollars in thousands):
+Estimated future payments under the General Agency Commission and Servicing Agreement at December 31, 2002 are as follows (Dollars in thousands):

 Year ending December 31:

-2002 \$ 21,114

-2003 20,499
+2003 \$ 25,247

-2004 11,077
+2004 14,887

-52,690
+2005 4,106

+2006 255

+44,495

+Amounts representing interest 44,495 (4,150)

+Amounts representing interest

-Amounts representing interest (6,083)
+Amounts representing interest Net amount

-Net \$ 46,607

-From January, 1997 to July, 1999, the Service Company borrowed approximately \$45,000,000 from David J. Noble, Chairman, Chief Executive Officer and President of the Company as the source of funding its portion of producing agents' commission payments.
-During 1999, the Company agreed to loan the Service Company up to \$50,000,000 as an alternate source of funds for such first year commissions, and the Company advanced \$27,000,000 and \$18,175,000 to the Service Company during the years ended December 31, 2000 and 1999, respectively, pursuant to the promissory note evidencing this agreement.
+As a source of funding its portion of producing agents' commission payments, the Service Company borrowed funds from D. J. Noble, Chairman, Chief Executive Officer and President of the Company.
+The amount payable to Mr.

+Noble by the Service Company at December 31, 2002 and 2001 was \$24.1 million and \$22.4 million, respectively.
+As an alternate source of funds for such first year commissions, the Service Company borrowed funds from us.
+At December 31, 2002 and 2001, amounts receivable from the Service Company totaled \$20.5 million and \$29.1 million, respectively.
 Principal and interest on all loans to the Service Company are payable quarterly over five years from the date of the advance.
-Interest on all such indebtedness accrues at "reference rate" of the financial institution which is the Company's principal lender.
-This rate averaged 8.64% in 2001 and 2000, and 8.25% in 1999.
 The Service Company repays the above described indebtedness from the renewal commissions paid to it under the General Agency Commission and Servicing Agreement.
+Interest on such indebtedness accrues at "reference rate" of the financial institution that is the Company's principal lender.
+This rate averaged 8.70% in 2002, and 8.64% in 2001 and 2000.

 Equitrust Transactions.
-Effective August 1, 2001, our primary life subsidiary entered into a coinsurance agreement with Equitrust Life Insurance Company ("Equitrust"), an affiliate of Farm Bureau Life Insurance Company covering 70% of certain of the Company's non multi-year guarantee fixed annuities and equity-index annuities issued from August 1, 2001 through December 31, 2001 and 40% of those contracts for 2002 and 2003.
-As of December 31, 2001, Farm Bureau beneficially owned 32.25% of our common stock.
-We hold the call options used to fund the index credits related to the ceded equity index annuities on its books and passes on to Equitrust its proportionate share of the fair value of the call options as an amount due to reinsurer, amortization expense of the options and changes in fair value of the embedded derivatives.
-Total premiums ceded were approximately \$418,300,000 and expense allowance received was approximately \$51,200,000 under this agreement for the period August 1, 2001 to December 31, 2001.
-The balance due at December 31, 2001 under this agreement to Equitrust was \$22,879,000.
+Effective August 1, 2001, we entered into a coinsurance agreement with Equitrust Life Insurance Company ("Equitrust"), an affiliate of Farm Bureau Life Insurance Company ("Farm Bureau") covering 70% of certain of the Company's non-multi-year guarantee fixed annuities and equity index annuities issued from August 1, 2001 through December 31, 2001 and 40% of those contracts for 2002 and 2003.
+As of December 31, 2002, Farm Bureau beneficially owned 32.47% of our common stock.
+Total annuity deposits ceded were approximately \$837.9 million and \$418.3 million for the year ended December 31, 2002 and the period from August 1, 2001 to December 31, 2001, respectively.
+Expense allowances received were approximately \$99.4 million and \$51.2 million under this agreement for the year ended December 31, 2002 and the period from August 1, 2001 to December 31, 2001, respectively.
+The balance due under this agreement to Farm Bureau was \$1.5 million at December 31, 2002 and \$22.9 million at December 31, 2001, and represents the market value of the call options related to the ceded business held by the Company to fund the index credits and cash due to or from Farm Bureau related to the transfer of annuity deposits.